Java programmer expert

 }

-The Hranie class contains a main method that demonstrates the use of the Memento design pattern.
-The player starts the game, gets injured, completes the level, saves the game state (Memento), suffers another injury, completes another level, suffers another injury, and to avoid having to play the game from the beginning, finally resumes the game from the saved position.
+The Playing class contains a main method that demonstrates the use of the Memento design pattern.
+The player starts the game, gets injured, completes the level, saves the game state (Memento), gets injured again, completes another level, gets injured again and, to avoid having to start the game from the beginning, finally resumes the game from the saved position.

 The output of this example is:

-The Memento pattern is a design pattern that solves the problem of storing and restoring the state of an object so that it is able to return to a previous state.
+The Memento pattern is a design pattern that solves the problem of storing and restoring the state of an object so that it can return to a previous state.
 It is often used to implement an undo/rollback mechanism or to keep a history of object states.

 We have prepared the files with the above example in the form of code that you can run directly in Java.
-Download the Java Memento code here.
+You can download the Java Memento code here.